 Type 9 is said to be the most self-forgetting of the nine types.
 With a tendency to go along to get along, it’s easy for them to lose sight of their own agenda.
 It often seems that the agenda of others is more important than the agenda of the type 9.
 There can also be a tendency to avoid looking too closely at things that might create disruptions or discomfort in the type 9 life.
 As such, there sometimes develops a habitual avoidance of self-awareness in favor of keeping things flowing smoothly or comfortably.

-It can be difficult to see type 9 as anger-based when it's said that type 9 anger goes to sleep.
+It can be difficult to see type 9 as anger-based when it's said that type 9 goes to sleep to anger.
 Type 9 can also have trouble initiating action which can make it seem out of place in the gut or doing center.
 Because of this the 891 center is sometimes labeled as self-forgetting to better align it with type 9.
 Types 8 and 1 are then reinterpreted as self-forgetting types as well.

 This can sometimes create confusion with the other labels used with that center (e.g., when the labels emphasize action, movement, and anger).
 When self-forgetting is emphasized with types 8 and 1, introspection and self-awareness is described as being displaced or avoided (i.e., forgotten) by focusing instead on making things happen and getting things done.